SamHulme1/Art-By-Jamie/README.md

 - Find out where they’re located, can they commute to a location of our choosing?

-- View their social media accounts so that I can follow and connect with them.
+- View their social media accounts so that I can follow and connect with them

 ---
 #### User4- Artist(Jamie)
+As an artist, I want a website so that I can:

 - See my best work all in one place